 Step one: be chill.
 Like, really chill!

-I was super stressed about making sure we had adequate rain gear, hats, weatherproof shoes, and decent clothing for the dining room...and it all worked out perfectly.
+I was stressed about ensuring we had adequate rain gear, hats, weatherproof shoes, a good pair of binoculars, and decent clothing for the dining room...and it all worked out perfectly.
 My husband is a polar bear in human form, so he was happy in his t-shirts and convertible pants.
 I am kept naturally warm by a nice layer of middle-aged coating, and by my hot flashes, so t-shirts and flannels did me just fine.

 My kids are blissfully unaware of any temperatures anywhere, so if they got cold or hot, they just moved inside or outside.
 My mother was on her own for packing, and she seemed to fare just fine.
 It’s gonna be chilly, but it’s a good chill.
 It’s gonna rain, but it’s a nice rain.
 Just relax and bring enough clean underwear for each day.